A10 Networks Extends EX Series Bandwidth Management with Identity Appliances with New Model for SMEs and Enterprises

-Other key EX Series features include link load balancing, firewall load balancing, network intrusion prevention systems (IPS) for security, and cross chassis failover with High Availability Active/Standby pairing.
+Other key EX Series features include Next hop load distribution, firewall load balancing, network intrusion prevention systems (IPS) for security, and cross chassis failover with High Availability Active/Standby pairing.
 Also, the EX Series along with A10's award-winning IP-to-ID technology within the ID Series of network identity management appliances obtains instant user identity resolution for any IP or MAC address.

 "In order to cut off bandwidth hogs, savvy network managers must have the ability to examine what users are doing with their bandwidth - and our EX Series delivers this intelligence by integrating bandwidth management with user identity and application visibility," said Lee Chen, founder and CEO for A10 Networks.
 "With the new EX 1000, we are extending these unique capabilities to enterprises of all sizes where network visibility is critical to ensure that limited business resources have the required application bandwidth levels.
 And all EX models with the new 2.0 firmware benefit from deeper integration of bandwidth management with user identity."

 The EX 1000 appliance and EX Series 2.0 firmware are available immediately.